georgewsinger/cljs-callback-heaven/README.md

-# cljs-callback-heaven(IN PROGRESS)
+# cljs-callback-heaven

-`cljs-callback-heaven` is a library that helps you escape callback hell when interoping with javascript and [core.async](https://clojure.github.io/core.async/).
+`cljs-callback-heaven` is a small library that helps you escape callback hell when interoping with javascript and [core.async](https://clojure.github.io/core.async/).

 ## The Problem